AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; tools --> views --> tasks

-:menuselection:`Tools --> Views --> Tasks`
+* :menuselection:`Tools --> Views --> Tasks`

-    The easiest way to interrupt a specific operation, whether it was the last one started or not, is to start the `Task Manager` via the :menuselection:`Tools --> Views --> Tasks` menu, which shows one line for each running process.
+    The easiest way to interrupt a specific operation, whether it was the last one started or not, is to start the :guilabel:`Task Manager` via the :menuselection:`Tools --> Views --> Tasks` menu, which shows one line for each running process.
 Right-clicking on any of these lines allows interrupting that process.

 .. index:: plug-ins; makefile.py

-If your application is build through a Makefile, you should probably load the :file:`makefile.py` startup script (see the menu :menuselection:`Tools --> Plug-ins`).
+If your application is build through a Makefile, you should probably load the :file:`makefile.py` startup script (see the :menuselection:`Tools --> Plug-ins` menu).

 .. index:: build targets
 .. _The_Target_Configuration_Dialog: